Saturday 16th October 10:00-13:05

 Reduce how much we waste

-The Online event will be held on Saturday October 16th from 10:00 – 13:05.
-The event is organised into three sessions as described above.
-You can attend as many of the sessions as you wish to.
-The event is free.
+The Online event was held on Saturday October 16th from 10:00 – 13:05.
+The event was organised into three sessions as described above.
+Recordings from the event are being added here:

 This event has been organised on behalf of Eastbourne Eco Action Network, Seaford Environmental Alliance and Eastbourne Borough and Lewes District Councils.